 The school's administration continued its effort to effectively integrate technology into the learning process.
 The Accelerated Grammar and Spelling Program were added to the existing Accelerated Math and Reading program.
-An Administrative Software Program was purchased in an attempt to better the communication between the families of St. Coaclin and the school's administrative families of the school of t
+An Administrative Software Program was purchased in an attempt to better the communication between the families of St. Coaclin and the school's administrative families and the school's administration for the school of the school